ELELAB/LipidDyn/README.md

 ```
 This command will run the full set of analysis (-a) and store all the output files in the working directory, using "n" cores and clean (-c) all intermediate files. <br/>
 The suggested minimum number of cores to run the analysis is ``` -n 4```, but it could be increased for longer trajectories. <br/>
 The output files will be organized in different folders each one representing a set of analysis.
+By default, the program will skip an analysis module if it finds all its output files already in the output folder.
+In order to force the program to repeat the analysis and overwrite the output, use the flag ```-ow```.
 <br/>